sekodev/OpenBilgi/README.md

 ## Copyright notice

-Facebook and Twitter brands and logos are properties of their respective owners.
+Facebook, Twitter and GitHub brands and logos are properties of their respective owners.

 2020, Sleepy Bug Studio.
 All rights reserved.
 <br><br>